jovanhermawan/jxnx/README.md

 Isaac SDK
 accelerate robot development by making it easier to add artificial intelligence (AI) for perception and navigation into robots.

+Jetson Xavier enables us to run several NN in parallel (faster processing can run different models at the same time), and process data from multiple high-resolution sensors.

+Really nice for detecting usage of face mask, image processing -> taking images as input.
+Average RGB image provides a round 1000 x 1000 pixels resulting to 3 million input features (just for the first layer of CNN), considering all the layers it will require a lot of operations.
+Using this device, capable of doing up to 21 TOPs, CNN would be faster and more efficient.

+Cloud Native Development (container-based environment, each part of the app is packaged in its own container), individual applications and services can be packaged as Docker containers and individually distributed and updated via the cloud.
 <pre>